Obama sends letter to Congress, stressing dam's strategic importance

 Mosul Dam is under ISIS control, but it is still up and running, the colonel said.
 Engineers and employees remain at work, he said.

-U.S. intelligence agencies, according to the U.S. official, are also keeping an eye on the Haditha Dam on the Euphrates River in Iraq's western Anbar province, where Iraqi troops have been holding off an ISIS assault for weeks.
-The dam is the second-largest in the country, and it provides water to western and southern Iraq.
+U.S. intelligence agencies, according to the U.S. official, are also keeping an eye on the Haditha Dam on the Euphrates River in Iraq’s western Anbar province, where Iraqi troops have been holding off an ISIS assault for weeks.

 Earlier this year, ISIS fighters opened the gates on the Falluja dam after seizing it in an effort to stop an Iraqi military advance.
-The water from the dam flooded a number of villages.
+The water from the dam flooded a number of small villages.

 CNN military analyst retired Maj.
 Gen. James “Spider” Marks said it’s likely ISIS wants to keep the Mosul Dam in working order.